 - It is important to the appearance of the Park that lots be free of debris.
 Items other than for general use, such as patio furniture or grills, must be stored in the home utility shed.

-- It is recommended by the La Casa HOA Board that the federal flag code be followed by residents when displaying flags within the park.
+- It is recommended by the La Casa HOA Board of Directors that the federal flag code be followed by residents when displaying flags within the Park.

-- If a driveway is widened, it must be of like material to the original driveway (i.e. poured concrete, pavers, like color and design).
+- If a driveway is widened, it must be of like color and design to the original driveway.
+Stone and pavers may be used.

 MANDATORY MANAGEMENT APPROVALS REQUIRED